Blacks at Monticello

 we were being taken unfair advantage of by even our own relatives.

-man we sent back was then put in charge of all of our co-conspirators
+man was then put in charge of all of our co-conspirators

 and especially this one were dyed in the wool abolitionist's so I wondered